 What if I Can’t Afford a Lawyer?

 Most people in your position won’t have the funds to pay for legal advice and services up front.
 What you need is a lawyer or law firm that bills on a contingency basis.
-This means that the lawyer recovers no fees until and if you win your case.
-Your lawyer will charge a percentage of the damages you recover and does not get paid until you do.
+This means that the lawyer recovers no fees unless you win your case.
+Your lawyer will charge a percentage of the damages you recover and does not get paid unless you do.

 This is how most pleural mesothelioma lawyers work because they know victims of asbestos exposure are already struggling to cover the costs of treatment.
 Always look for a lawyer who accepts payment this way so that you don’t have additional financial stress.
 And, make sure you discuss those fees before hiring any lawyer.